hintron/8086-toolchain/readme.md

 # 8086 Toolchain

-This is the 8086 toolchain for BYU ECEn 425 (Real Time Operating Systems).
+This is the C-based 8086 toolchain for BYU ECEn 425 (Real Time Operating Systems).
 This repo also includes [an archive of the class website][4], including all the homework, labs, documentation, and lectures from the class.